tyconsulting/blog.tyang.github.io/_posts/2017-07-16-azure-functions-demo-voting-app.md

   - Azure SQL DB
   - Power BI
 ---
 Back in April this year, Pete Zerger (<a href="https://twitter.com/pzerger">@pzerger</a>) and I delivered two sessions in Experts Live Australia.
-One of which is titled “Cloud Automation Overview”.
+One of which is titled "Cloud Automation Overview".
 During this session, we have showed off a pretty cool voting demo app that is made up with Azure Functions, Key Vault, Azure SQL DB and Power BI.

 <a href="https://blog.tyang.org/wp-content/uploads/2017/07/architecture.png"><img style="display: inline; background-image: none;" title="architecture" src="https://blog.tyang.org/wp-content/uploads/2017/07/architecture_thumb.png" alt="architecture" width="862" height="487" border="0" /></a>